kabhamo/Mobile-SDK-Interview/README.md

 # Android interview questions that I've faced so far or I think is important

- > I'm creating this repository after getting rejected from ShareChat
+ > I'm creating this repository after getting rejected from Pendo.io, Herzliya-israel

 ## Android Components
 ### Explain briefly all the Android application components